takezoe/gitmesh/docker/README.md

 $ ./run-docker-compose.sh
 ```

-Then gitmesh is endpoints are available at `http://localhost:8081`.
+Then gitmesh console is available at `http://localhost:8080`, endpoints are available at `http://localhost:8081`.